HowTo: Raspberry Pi – Build NetworkAttachedStorage / NAS using a Raspberry Pi 4

 • Micro SD card >16GB

-The STL files for printing on your 3D printer can be found in the repository under the following link.
+The STL files for printing on your 3D printer can be found in the repository at the following link.

-The first thing you should do is insert the threaded inserts into the 3D printed housing.
+First, you should start by inserting the threaded inserts into the 3D printed housing.

-You will need six M3 thread inserts for this.
+You will need six M3 threaded inserts for this.

-Then put it on the tip of a soldering iron and slowly melt it into the 3D printed housing.
+Then place it on the tip of a soldering iron and slowly melt it into the 3D printed housing.

 The inserted thread insert should then look something like this.